ignatandrei/patterns/src/patternsSite/docs/patterns/Strategy.md

 # Pattern:  Strategy

-Strategy pattern allows a client to choose from a family of algorithms at runtime.
-It is used when the client expects to have multiple algorithms and wants to choose one of them at runtime.
+Strategy pattern allows a client to choose from a family of algorithms at runtime.    <br />
+It is used when the client expects to have multiple algorithms and wants to choose one of them at runtime.    <br />

 ## Example in .NET :